 - If your children are going to Halloween parties at others’ homes, have them look for ways out of the home and plan how they would get out in an emergency.

-This is our third year out with our daughter, so we will be enjoying Halloween from our front porch.
+This is our fourth year out with our daughter, so we will be enjoying Halloween from our front porch.
 Be sure to come visit us!

 Safety Nick, as he is affectionately known, is the owner and operator of Home Hazard Prevention, LLC.
 Nick has been a professional firefighter in the South East Valley since 2005.
 HHP was launched in the Winter of 2012.
 With Nick’s extensive background in responding to and preventing emergencies, he decided that it was time to help the citizens of Maricopa and Pinal Counties learn how to be safe in a proactive manner.
 Nick has a wonderful (and understanding!) wife and the world’s most beautiful baby girl.
 He works tireless hours not only to help save your families lives, both as a firefighter and as a community safety expert, but also to be able to spend quality time with his family.